 - Sensitivity to light

-- Symptoms are usually related to the underlying problem causing the glaucoma
+- Symptoms are most often related to the underlying problem causing the glaucoma.

 The only way to diagnose glaucoma is by having a complete eye exam.

-- Usually you'll be given eye drops to widen (dilate) your pupil.
+- In most cases, you will be given eye drops to widen (dilate) your pupil.

 - When your pupil is dilated, your eye doctor will look at the inside of your eye and the optic nerve.

 Eye pressure is different at different times of the day.
 Eye pressure can even be normal in some people with glaucoma.
-So your doctor will need to run other tests to confirm glaucoma.
+So you will need other tests to confirm glaucoma.
 They may include: